-- of course, a sink in your caravan site’s wash block are likely to serve just as well – and if they house coin-operated washing machines, so much the better;
+Of course, a sink in your caravan site’s wash block is likely to serve just as well – and if it houses coin-operated washing machines, so much the better.

-- of similarly dubious use – given the overcast skies that often accompany any caravan holiday in the British Isles – is your own, portable 100W solar panel, as featured on the How2Caravan website;
+Of similarly dubious use – given the overcast skies that often accompany any caravan holiday in the British Isles – is your own, portable 100W solar panel, made by Sun Seeker and sold by Next Day Solar.

 No-spill dog bowl